git-lfs/git-lfs/docs/api/README.md

 ## HTTP API

 The Git LFS HTTP API is responsible for authenticating the user requests, and returning the proper info for the Git LFS client to use the storage API.

-The [specification](spec.md) describes how clients can configure the Git LFS API endpoint.
-By default, it's based on the current Git remote.
+By default, API endpoint is based on the current Git remote.
 For example:

 ```
 Git remote: https://git-server.com/user/repo.git